William T. Halton: Post-war and Korea

 After the end of World War II, he promoted to lieutenant colonel in July 1945 and was appointed as commander of the 352nd Fighter Group in September 1945.
 He left from active duty on March 26, 1946, but returned on July 5, 1946.
 He continued to serve in the newly created U.S. Air Force.

 Following the outbreak of the Korean War in 1950, Halton was assigned as commander of the 136th Fighter-Bomber Group at Itazuke Air Force Base, which was equipped with the F-51 Mustangs.
 The unit moved from Japan to Taegu Air Base in South Korea, where it primarily flew interdiction missions against North Korean rail transportation.
 After a completion of a number of missions in his normal tour, he was appointed as the deputy commander of the 18th Fighter Bomber Group.
 However, he persisted in his desire to fly combat missions, and made a special request to fly additional missions in order to improve 18th FBG's combat effectiveness, and on a mission on April 6, 1952, he showed that F-51s can successfully operate in jet combat zones without fighter-interceptor escort, by leading his flight on a dive-bombing attack on rail lines near Sonchon County, North Korea.
 Even through being attacked by Communist MiG-15s and intense ground fire, he pressed on his attack on the rail lines and disregarded his personal safety.
 Despite the attacks against his flight, Halton's flight was responsible for destroying numerous rail lines.
 He also led his flight in the reconnaissance of the main supply route to Sinuiju, leading to the mission being successful.

 On May 21, 1952, he took off from Hoengsong (K-46) Air Base to attack enemy artillery positions near the Korean Demilitarized Zone.
 On his first pass over the target, his F-51 was shot down by anti-aircraft fire.
 He was not seen to bail out his aircraft and his wingmen reported that the crash was not survivable.
-Prisoners of war who were released from North Korean custody at the end of the war mentioned of not having any contact with Halton.
-He was he seen at any known holding point, interrogation center, hospital, or permanent prisoner of war camp.
+Prisoners of war who were released from North Korean custody at the end of the war mentioned not having any contact with Halton.
+He was not seen at any known holding point, interrogation center, hospital, or permanent prisoner of war camp.

 His remains were never recovered and was declared missing in action.
 He is memorialized on the Courts of the Missing at the National Memorial Cemetery of the Pacific in Hawaii.
 He was also posthumously awarded the Distinguished Service Cross for his April 6, 1952 mission.